The 2026 Annual Federal Tax Refresher (AFTR) Course Is Now Available

 Beyond the new legislation, the course offers a comprehensive review of 2026 income tax topics, including filing statuses, the types of income that must be recognized, the credits and adjustments available to taxpayers, and the inflation-adjusted limits that apply to a properly prepared return.
 The course concludes by exploring the rules governing preparer ethics, practices, and procedures, including the penalties a preparer can face for failing to meet these standards.

-The AFTR course is one requirement among several.
-For most non-exempt preparers, the AFSP requires a total of 18 hours of continuing education each year:
+The AFTR course is one requirement among several for preparers to earn their AFSP-RoC.
+For most non-exempt preparers, the AFSP requires a total of 18 hours of continuing education each year.
+After completing all 18 hours of CE, preparers must then log into their PTIN account and consent to Circular 230.

-Preparers must also hold an active Preparer Tax Identification Number (PTIN) and consent to the practice obligations outlined in Subpart B and section 10.51 of Treasury Department Circular No. 230 through their PTIN account.
+After all CE hours have been completed and reported, preparers must then log in to their active Preparer Tax Identification Number (PTIN) account and consent to the practice obligations outlined in Subpart B and section 10.51 of Treasury Department Circular No. 230.

 Exempt?
 You May Only Need 15 Hours